Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/tcplb_mysql_7.png

 `h)` Select **Virtual Site** to advertise load balancer on a virtual site with the given network.
-Then select **vK8s Service Network** as network type to be used on site and move on the selecting reference to virtual site object - **shared/ves-io-all-res** covering all regional edge sites across Volterra ADN.
+Then select **vK8s Service Network** as network type to be used on site and move on to selecting reference to virtual site object - **shared/ves-io-all-res** covering all regional edge sites across Volterra ADN.

 **Apply** custom advertise VIP configuration.